Shigenori Tōgō

 Shigenori Tōgō (東郷 茂徳, Tōgō Shigenori) was Minister of Foreign Affairs for the Empire of Japan at both the start and the end of the Pacific War.
 He also served as Minister of Colonial Affairs in 1941, and assumed the same position, renamed the Minister for Greater East Asia, in 1945.

 Early life and education

 Tōgō was born in Hioki District, Kagoshima, in what is now part of the city of Hioki, Kagoshima.
-His family was a descendant of Koreans who settled in Kyushu after the Toyotomi Hideyoshi's campaign against Korea (1592–98).
-His father took up "Tōgō" as the last name in 1886, replacing the original Korean surname "Boku", or "Park".
-He was a graduate of the Literature Department of Tokyo Imperial University in 1904, and subsequently studied the German language at Meiji University.
-He entered the Ministry for Foreign Affairs in 1912, after applying for a post five times.
+His family were descended from Koreans who had settled in Kyushu after Toyotomi Hideyoshi's campaign against Korea (1592–98).
+His father took up the last name of "Tōgō" in 1886, replacing the original Korean surname "Boku", or "Park".

+Tōgō was a 1904 graduate of the literature department of Tokyo Imperial University, and subsequently studied the German language at Meiji University.
+He entered the Ministry for Foreign Affairs in 1912, having applied unsuccessfully on four previous occasions.